ryan-mcclue/ryan-mcclue/src/beakon.md

      so, document upload, managing statuses, time of checkins workers have accounts to fill these in

+18th November free 5 days a week (minus exams)

-so 4 and half weeks of 3days per week
-20th November free 5 days a week (minus exams) exams  November - 5 December
+so 4 and half weeks of 3days per week exams 22 November - 5 December

+what is principle that gives distinct edge over competitors? what is tech stack? what's an average day like?
+TODO: main clients are contractor management, e.g. coca-cola security guards